rshaju/CompBioProject/README.md

 # Automatic Cell Enumerator

-Automatic Cell Enumerator is a Python based cell counter that counts cells from outputted data tables from Fiji
+Automatic Cell Enumerator is a Python based cell counter that counts cells in three dimensional hyperstacks using data outputted by Fiji

 ## References